 2.How has studying at BSB helped you achieve academic success/ university acceptance/ personal development?

 I think I have found the way of learning that suits me the most here – self-orientated but with close interaction with our teachers and being able to choose subjects within a board range but based on our personal interests.
 These have definitely contributed to my academic success.
-The progressive nature of the IB course that BSB offers also constantly requires me to walk out of my comfort zone which really developed me as a person.
+The progressive nature of the IB course that BSB offers constantly requires me to walk out of my comfort zone which help me developed into the person I am now

 3. Please give us 2 of your best memories from your time at BSB.